SystemsApproach/ops/preface.rst

 Networking Foundation, navigating the project space is one of the biggest challenges we faced in putting together a cloud management platform.
-This is in large part because these projects are competing for mindshare, with significant overlap in the functionality they offer.
+This is in large part because these projects are competing for mindshare, with both significant overlap in the functionality they offer and extraneous dependencies on each other.

 One way to read this book is as a guided tour of the open source landscape for cloud control and management.
-And in that spirit, we do not replicate the fantastic documentation those projects already provide.
-Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system.
-We include links to project-specific documentation, which often includes tutorials that we encourage you to try.
+And in that spirit, we do not replicate the fantastic documentation those projects already provide, but instead include links to project-specific documentation (which often includes tutorials that we encourage you to try).
+Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system, and in doing so, identify what hard problems no amount of tooling can eliminate.

 Acknowledgements
 ------------------